H. R. Gross: Fiscal conservatism and independence

-Independence

 Gross was also known for his independence, so much so that then-House Minority Leader Gerald Ford remarked that "there are three parties in the House: Democrats, Republicans, and H.R.
 Gross."
 Shaking off the Eisenhower Administration's pressure to support a foreign-aid economic-development measure, Gross quipped, "I took my last marching orders in 1916–19."

 Gross's personal lifestyle reflected his fiscally conservative views.
 He lived frugally and rarely attended any parties or social functions common to the life of a congressman.
 Gross was remembered as an outsider who preferred to sit in his townhouse and watch professional wrestling on TV.

 In 1966, at the height of the Vietnam War, with many American soldiers dying, an extravagant White House ball ran on until 3 A.M.
 Disgusted by this callousness, Gross recited Alfred Noyes' poem The Victory Ball in Congress in protest; the poem condemns the hedonism of a British Armistice ball and contains the line "under the dancing feet are the graves".

 He was also among the few who opposed the Uniform Monday Holiday Act in 1968, moving all federal holidays (other than Independence Day, Veterans Day, Christmas Day, and New Year's Day) to the nearest Monday.
 He argued that it would rob retail workers of their holidays because retail stores would remain open.

 However, even his targets could speak warmly of Gross.
 Longtime House Armed Services Committee Chairman Carl Vinson, whose defense spending bills often incurred Gross's criticisms, said of Gross that "there is really no good debate unless the gentleman from Iowa is in it."

 Gross voted in favor of the Civil Rights Acts of 1960 and 1968, as well as the 24th Amendment to the U.S. Constitution, but voted against the Civil Rights Acts of 1957 and 1964, as well as the Voting Rights Act of 1965.
+Despite his staunch fiscal conservatism, Gross was supportive of amendments for Social Security, the Celler-Kefauver Act, public housing, the Railroad Retirement Act, the Equal Rights Amendment of 1971 and the Oil Pollution Act of 1973.